HunterKane/Machine-Learning-Heart-Disease-Clasification-Project/README.md

 - thalach - maximum heart rate achieved
 - exang - exercise induced angina (1 = yes; 0 = no)
 - oldpeak - ST depression induced by exercise relative to rest
-- looks at stress of heart during excercise
+- looks at stress of heart during exercise
 - unhealthy heart will stress more
 - slope - the slope of the peak exercise ST segment
-   0: Upsloping: better heart rate with excercise (uncommon)
+   0: Upsloping: better heart rate with exercise (uncommon)
    1: Flatsloping: minimal change (typical healthy heart)
    2: Downslopins: signs of unhealthy heart
-- ca - number of major vessels (0-3) colored by flourosopy
+- ca - number of major vessels (0-3) colored by fluoroscopy
 - colored vessel means the doctor can see the blood passing through
 - the more blood movement the better (no clots)
 - thal - thalium stress result
 - 1,3: normal
 - 6: fixed defect: used to be defect but ok now
-- 7: reversable defect: no proper blood movement when excercising
+- 7: reversable defect: no proper blood movement when exercising
 - target - have disease or not (1=yes, 0=no) (= the predicted attribute)

 **Note: No personal identifiable information (PPI) can be found in the dataset.